-Policy SMF1, Municipal Action to Prohibit Land Application of Nutrients, requires municipalities to prohibit the application of agricultural source material (ASM), nonagricultural source material (NASM), and commercial fertilizer, where such applications could pose a significant threat to drinking water.
-However, once threat circumstances are considered, the only significant threat from existing or future activities would be potential pathogens from the application of uncomposted ASM.
-Therefore, an education and outreach approach has been used to-date, which does not actually constitute a prohibition as specified by the policy.
+Policy SMF1, Municipal Action to Prohibit Land Application of Nutrients, is currently being implemented through an education and outreach program.
+The policy text requires municipalities to prohibit the application of agricultural source material (ASM), nonagricultural source material (NASM), and commercial fertilizer, where such applications could pose a significant threat to drinking water.
+However, prohibition of the application of agricultural source materials using a municipal by-law was considered complicated for the public to interpret and a by-law officer to enforce.

-Drafting a by-law to implement policy SMF1 was found to be complicated for the public to interpret and a by-law officer to enforce.
-When balanced against the unlikelihood of a threat occurring, an education and outreach was chosen as the appropriate tool to implement SMF1.
+When balanced against the unlikelihood of a threat occurring, an education and outreach approach was chosen as the appropriate tool to implement SMF1.
 In that regard, information has been posted on the Source Protection website actforcleanwater.ca to inform residents of the potential risk of applying uncomposted manure and other forms of ASM near sources of drinking water.
-The affected municipalities have installed links from their websites.

-The Source Protection Committee considers significant threats from the application of nutrients to be sufficiently addressed through this Education and Outreach approach.
+The Source Protection Committee considers significant threats from the application of nutrients to be sufficiently addressed through this education and outreach approach.
 During the Section 36 review of the SP Plan, the SPC will bring forward policy revisions to policy SMF1.